tigerfarm/work/README.md

 These are my sample programs in progress.

 ---------------------------------------------------------------
-## Create and deploy a web application to Heroku
+## Create a GitHub Repository and deploy it to Heroku

+Create a project repository directory.
 ````
 $ mkdir myapp
 $ cd myapp
 ````
-Required for Heroku, a build file.
+Add files that are required to deploy to Heroku.
+Build file.
 ````
 $ cat composer.json
 {